Frequently Asked Questions

 + How can I compare the CLASI CASI to other certificate or training programs in sensory integration?

 While we cannot evaluate or represent other programs, we are happy to describe ours.
-The CLASI program was developed by Zoe Mailloux, OTD, OTR/L, FAOTA and Susanne Smith Roley, OTD, OTR/L, FAOTA both of whom were students of Dr. A. Jean Ayres committed to following her tradition of excellence and research in practice.
+The CLASI program was developed by Zoe Mailloux, OTD, OTR/L, FAOTA and Susanne Smith Roley, OTD, OTR/L, FAOTA both of whom were students of Dr. A. Jean Ayres.
+They are committed to following her tradition of excellence and research in practice.
 Course materials are derived from Ayres’ original publications and subsequent research in basic and applied science related to sensation and the impact on human function.
 In addition, CLASI instructors are lecturers with in-depth knowledge in the areas of ASI, representing first- and second-generation students of Dr. Ayres.
 The instructors have national and international experience in presentations of information on ASI and expertise in ASI research, education, and practice.

 CLASI is also a founding member of the International Council for Education (ICEASI) in Ayres Sensory Integration®, an organization which aims to provide global standards for education and training in ASI.

 + If I’ve started my Sensory Integration Certification process with another organization, can I switch to CLASI?

-Accepting hours of training completed from another organization to be applied toward the CLASI CASI will be decided on a case-by-case basis.
-Consideration of the completed training in regard to the ICEASI standards and the length of time since the training was completed will be determine whether or not it is possible to apply credit from another program.
+Applying hours of training completed from another organization toward the CLASI CASI will be decided on a case-by-case basis.
+Consideration of the completed training in regard to the ICEASI standards and the length of time since the training was completed will determine whether or not it is possible to apply credit from another program.

 + Are continuing education/professional development units provided through this program training?

 + How long do I have to complete the CLASI-CASI Program?

 Once registered, online course content can be accessed for at least one year.
 It is our hope that these materials will be reviewed to support ongoing learning throughout the process.
-We recommend that participants complete the whole program, including the onsite modules and assignments within one year.
-Since life sometimes gets in the way of plans, the maximum amount of time allowed for completion of the program is 5 years.
+We recommend that participants complete the whole program, including the onsite modules and assignments, within one year.
+Since life sometimes gets in the way of plans, the maximum amount of time allowed for completion of the program is five years.